-This time around our bikini-clad heroine teams up with her little sis Saki, whose default outfit is not a bikini. (is it really a bikini samurai squad if only one of ’em is wearing a bikini?)
+The over-the-top Japanese video game series Oneechanbara has finally made it overseas with releases for the Xbox 360 (OneChanbara: Bikini Samurai Squad) and Wii (OneChanbara: Bikini Zombie Slayers).
+The bikini-clad cowgirl, Aya, teams up with her little sis Saki, whose default outfit is not a bikini.
+Is it really a bikini samurai squad if only one of ’em is wearing a bikini?

 Fortunately, that’s easily fixed thanks to the highly customizable dress-up option that allows you to change everything from their clothes to their skin tone.
 Unfortunately, unlocking those upgrades is a bitch.
 Beating the game on normal difficulty unlocks less than 1/2 the goodies.
 Also disappointing is that the default outfits are not available when you start customizing.
-Initially any customization is limited to the bare essentials – bra & panties!
-It’s almost as if they don’t want you to clothe these girls, which I completely understand.
+Initially, any customization is limited to the bare essentials – bra & panties!
+It’s almost as if they don’t want you to clothe these girls.
 But why not leave the default clothes available for mixing & matching at least.
-Without the cowboy hat I just feel… well, naked.
+Without the cowboy hat you just feel . . . well, naked.

 But enough about the girls.
-I’m sure you don’t wanna hear me about go one about how these scantily dressed girls run around covered in warm sticky blood.
-No, you wanna know about that cool killer whale in the screencap.
+You don’t want to hear about scantily dressed girls running around covered in warm sticky blood.
+No, you wanna know about the zombie killer whale!

 Tips & Hints:

 - You need to press up on stage selection to play on easy.
 It’s easy to miss the small arrow that merely suggests it (d’oh!).